Demonstration of a Logical Architecture Uniting Motion and In-Place Entanglement: Constant-Depth CX ladders

 This can be achieved by introducing a row of two ancilla qubits between the first two rows of data qubits.
 This ancilla row is then pair-wise entangled with the second data row by preparing them in a GHZ state: $(\ket{0000}+\ket{1111})/\sqrt{2}$.
-Because of this entanglement, it is as if the targets of the first CNOT pair (of the second section of Figure \ref{fig:cdcx_unencoded}) were applied not on the ancilla row, but the second data row, before the targets of the second CNOT pair.
-The catch is that this is only true if the ancilla row is measured to be $\ket{00}$.
+Because of this entanglement, it is as if the targets of the first CX pair (of the second section of Figure \ref{fig:cdcx_unencoded}) were applied not on the ancilla row, but the second data row, before the targets of the second CX pair.
+However, this is only true if the ancilla row is measured to be $\ket{00}$.
 If it is not, one could imagine that it would have been had the appropriate set of $X$ gates been applied immediately before measurement.
-For this circuit, these ``correcting'' gates can be pushed down the circuit and past the measurement where they can be implemented as bit-flips in post-processing.
+For this circuit, these ``correcting'' gates can be pushed down the circuit and past the measurement where they can be implemented as bit flips in post-processing.
 The four rows of logical qubits are initialized to the logical $\ket{00}_L$ state of the [[4, 2, 2]] code (Equation \ref{eq:codewords}).
-Each of these initializations requires a fifth physical qubit acting as a flag qubit to ensure the fault-tolerance of the preparation.
-To achieve the ring connectivity required for this preparation, the entire column of flag-qubit atoms is moved, mid-circuit, from the last column of the trap array to the first, as depicted in the upper panel of Figure \ref{fig:summary_of_results}c(ii).
-This circuit (Figure \ref{fig:cdcx_unencoded}) is shown at the logical level but may be decomposed to the physical level via the [[4, 2, 2]] code (and further to Sqale's native gate-set) via the decomposition found in the appendix of our previous work \cite{bedalov2024fault}.
+Each of these initializations requires a fifth physical qubit acting as a flag qubit to ensure the fault tolerance of the preparation.
+To achieve the ring connectivity required for this preparation, the entire column of flag-qubit atoms is moved, mid-circuit, from the last column of the grid to the first, as depicted in the upper panel of Figure \ref{fig:summary_of_results}c(ii).
+Figure \ref{fig:cdcx_unencoded} depicts the circuit at the logical level, and it is decomposed to the physical level in the [[4, 2, 2]] code, and further to Sqale's native gateset, via the decomposition found in the Appendix of our previous work \cite{bedalov2024fault}.

-This logic may be extended to arbitrarily long CNOT-ladders as shown in Figure \ref{fig:cdcx_arbitrary} of Appendix \ref{sec:cdcx_arbitrary}.
+This logic may be extended to arbitrarily long CX ladders as shown in Figure \ref{fig:cdcx_arbitrary} of Appendix \ref{sec:cdcx_arbitrary}.
 In particular, the logical circuit for the 12 logical qubit experiment is simply this figure without the ellipses.
-In this generalization, the post-processing is as follows: the measured bit of a data qubit is flipped if the measured bit-string of the previous ancilla qubits (along the same column) has even parity (except for the last data qubit for which the bit-string of all previous ancilla qubits is considered)
+In general, the post-processing is as follows: the measured bit of a data qubit is flipped if the measured bitstring of the previous ancilla qubits (along the same column) has even parity.
+For the last data qubit, the string of all previous ancilla qubits is considered.